 - Untraditional as it is, we love the little addition of milk or non-dairy to the egg mixture.
 It thins it out but not as much dashi broth so the end texture is delicate but still easy to roll.

-We originally used “shiro-dashi” which is a liquid soup base made from bonito or kombu dashi and white soy sauce, mirin (Japanese sweet cooking rice wine) and sugar to our egg mixture.
+We originally used “shiro-dashi”.
+This is a liquid soup base made from bonito or kombu dashi, white soy sauce, mirin (Japanese sweet cooking rice wine) and sugar to our egg mixture.
 However, shiro-dashi is more difficult to find outside of Japan.

 An easy alternative is just to add warm water to dashi granules to allow to dissolve and then add a little drizzle of mirin.
 We use the Ajinomoto brand of dashi called Hondashi (Bonito Soup Stock) and mirin.
 This is not a sponsored post but we always have good results with these products.